Light weight insulating concrete.

 Perlite concrete may be placed through the use of crane and bucket or by pumping.
 The preferred method is by pumping.
 A progressive cavity pump is recommended, as this type of pump will not place undo pressure on the perlite.
 In addition, pump hose should be a minimum of 3 inches in diameter.
 Hose kinking should be avoided.
 Hoses should be tied off at each joint.

-Yield is defined as the ratio between the volume of the wetconcrete as discharged from the mixer and the volume of concrete aggregate used in the mix.
+Yield is defined as the ratio between the volume of the wet perlite concrete as discharged from the mixer and the volume of perlite concrete aggregate used in the mix.
 The mix proportions included in the specifications are based on extensive field and laboratory tests and are established for 100% yield.
 If the correct quantities of material and mixing procedure are used, a 100% yield should result.
 Yield may vary however as it is effected by job site conditions included mixing time, fineness of aggregate, pumping equipment, height to be pumped, length of hose, etc.

 Field Check for Yield: